 Go for it!
 See you in Sacramento.
 If you make it.

-Owners of over 70% of U.S. household net worth, and 93 million strong, if we were a country it would be the world’s 15th most populous – the 15th Nation™.
-That means a bigger, more affluent market than any EU nation and far bigger than Canada and Australia combined.
+Comprised of Baby Boomers (b.
+1946-1964) and their slightly older siblings born 1940-45, the Boomer-Plus Generation owns of over 70% of U.S. household net worth, and at 93 million strong, if it were a country it would be the world’s #3 economy, a bigger, more affluent market than Japan, any EU nation and Canada and Australia combined.
 Eureka!